shonebinu/collegeCurriculum/sem2/README.md

 ```sql

 ```
-4. List EMP_NUM.
-EMP_NAME and DESIGNATION of employees who have not assigned any projects.
+4. List EMP_NUM, EMP_NAME and DESIGNATION of employees who have not assigned any projects.
 ```sql

 ```